arduino/help-center-content/content/Software Support/Upload/Use-your-Engineering-Kit-board-with-MATLAB-or-Simulink.md

 2. Install the **Arduino SAMD Boards** package.
 If you need help, see [Add boards to Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360016119519-Add-boards-to-Arduino-IDE).

 3. Install the **ArduinoMotorCarrier** library.
-If you need help, see [Add libraries to Arduino IDE](https://support.arduino.cc/hc/en-us/articles/5145457742236-Add-libraries-to-Arduino-IDE).
+If you need help, see [Install libraries in the Arduino IDE](https://support.arduino.cc/hc/en-us/articles/5145457742236-Install-libraries-in-the-Arduino-IDE).

 4. Restart your computer.